The club in 2016

 Hangar Manager is Andy Farr, who admits to being hopeless at DIY but has been known to fill in potholes on the peri track, and go stargazing at Achlean.
 He has a Silver C badge and Gold height.

-Safety Officer is Peter Smith, who works offshore in the oil industry.
+Safety Officer and Winch Master is Peter Smith, who works offshore in the oil industry.
 Likes Cairngorm sausages and flying the Vega.
 Silver C badge, Gold height and duration.